-This Conflict of Interest Plan (“Plan”) applies to the energy efficiency (“EE”) program established by California Public Utilities Commission (“CPUC” or “Commission”) in rulemaking (“R.”) 13-11-005 and subsequent proceedings (the “EE Proceeding”).
-The purpose of this Plan is to allow EE market participants who are potential providers of energy efficiency supplies or services under discussion at the California Energy Efficiency Coordinating Committee (“CAEECC”) to participate in CAEECC-sponsored meetings and in the implementation of the California EE Portfolio developed by the EE Proceeding without creating a potential or actual conflict of interest.
+This Conflict of Interest Policy (“Policy”) applies to the energy efficiency (“EE”) program established by California Public Utilities Commission (“CPUC” or “Commission”) in Rulemaking (“R.”) 13-11-005 and subsequent proceedings (the “EE Proceeding”).
+The purpose of this Policy is to allow EE market participants who are potential providers of energy efficiency supplies or services under discussion at the California Energy Efficiency Coordinating Committee (“CAEECC”) to participate in and contribute to CAEECC-sponsored meetings without creating a potential or actual conflict of interest.

-This Plan provides transparency through advance notice, public posting of meeting materials, and disclosure of implementer interests to enable stakeholders to monitor the potential influence of attendees on CAEECC meeting outcomes.
-It seeks to avoid conflicts by maintaining Business Plan discussions at a high level and by excluding potential Implementers from implementation plan discussions on matters such as vendor scoring, evaluation, and selection.
-This Plan should be interpreted in a manner consistent with the best interests of California’s energy customers.
+This Policy provides transparency through advance notice, public posting of meeting materials, and disclosure of implementer interests to enable stakeholders to monitor the potential influence of attendees on CAEECC meeting outcomes.
+It seeks to avoid conflicts by maintaining Business Plan discussions at a level that does not include specific program opportunities or matters such as vendor scoring, evaluation, and selection.
+This Policy should be interpreted in a manner consistent with the best interests of California’s energy customers.

-Underlying considerations
+BACKGROUND

 Overview of the CAEECC

 The CAEECC is a public forum for providing input into the development and management of the California EE Portfolio operated by Program Administrators/ under the auspices of the Commission.
-The CAEECC was conceived to facilitate public discussions between Program Administrators and other stakeholders on matters relating to the design and implementation of programs and activities that comprise the California EE portfolio./ CAEECC subcommittees address strategies for meeting the energy savings needs of individual sectors.
-Subcommittee meetings are open to Market Actors as well as Implementers, representatives of local governments, and other members of the public.
-CAEECC strives to allow Market Actors, including Implementers, to engage in CAEECC discussions to the fullest extent possible, short of creating conditions that foster the inappropriate influence situations that the CPUC seeks to avoid.
+The CAEECC was conceived to facilitate public discussions between Program Administrators and other stakeholders on matters relating to the design and implementation of programs and activities that comprise the California EE portfolio./ CAEECC subcommittees address market scoping and strategies for meeting the energy savings needs of individual sectors.
+Subcommittee meetings are open to Market Actors as well as Implementers, representatives of local governments, and all members of the public.
+CAEECC will hold its meetings in a manner that minimizes the possibility for a conflict of interest and that allows Market Actors, including Implementers, to engage in CAEECC discussions to the fullest extent possible.

-The term “Market Actor” refers to an entity, or a parent, affiliate or subsidiary of such entity, that may provide or offer to provide for compensation equipment, devices, plans, knowledge, services or a combination of the foregoing, to produce energy savings under one or more of the Rolling Portfolios authorized in D.15-10-026.
+The term “Market Actor” refers to an entity or a parent, affiliate or subsidiary of such entity, that may provide or offer to provide for compensation equipment, devices, plans, knowledge, services or a combination of the foregoing, to produce energy savings pursuant to one or more of the EE Proceedings, including, but not limited to, the Rolling Portfolios authorized in D.15-10-026.
 Market Actors include Implementers.

-An “Implementer” is an entity, or a parent, affiliate or subsidiary of such entity that (1) engages or may engage in the program design, implementation, marketing, and/or evaluation of an EE program conducted by a Program Administrator supervised by the CPUC, which (2) either has not waived eligibility to receive funds from the provision of any product or service related to the CAEECC’s function, or plans to seek EE funds subject to the administration of a Program Administrator, and (3) is not a Program Administrator.
+An “Implementer” is an entity or a parent, affiliate or subsidiary of such entity that (1) engages or may engage in the program design, implementation, marketing, and/or evaluation of an EE program conducted by a Program Administrator supervised by the CPUC, which (2) may seek EE funds administered by a Program Administrator, and (3) is not a Program Administrator.
 An Implementer may financially benefit from choices made in the CAEECC and subsequent processes influenced by the CAEECC process.
 The term “Implementer” includes potential Implementers.

 Identifying the Potential for a Conflict of Interest

 Market Actors may participate in multiple functions of the CAEECC.
 For example, a Market Actor could provide input into a Business Plan and then become a Program Implementer who delivers a program in the Business Plan.
-A potential or actual conflict of interest arises if a Market Actor gains an unfair advantage by influencing the design of a Business Plan or selection of an implementation plan to its own advantage, and then delivers a program or services related to a program to carry out the plan, that is not in the public’s best interest.
+A potential or actual conflict of interest arises if a Market Actor gains an unfair advantage by unduly or improperly influencing the design of a Business Plan or selection of an implementation plan to its own commercial advantage.